Finasteride Alternatives

 What is Finasteride and What Is It Used For?

-Finasteride is known as an effective hair loss treatment.
 In a clinical study, 86% of men treated with Finasteride for mild to moderate male pattern baldness maintained or showed increased hair regrowth.
-Ongoing research has also shown that Finasteride stops hair loss or promotes hair regrowth in 9 out of 10 men who take it daily on a long-term basis.
+Ongoing research has also shown that the medication stops hair loss or promotes hair regrowth in 9 out of 10 men who take it daily on a long-term basis.
 [2]

 Why Might You Want to Find a Finasteride Alternative?